GhettoGirl/MusicConsole.js/README.md

 Command line options are only used to change settings.
 There are no plans for an interactive settings manager.

 Execute the app using the `-h/--help` parameter to get started.
+Everything is documented there :)

-**NOTICE:** The settings manager is work in progress, at the moment you can only change the library path.
+**NOTICE:** The settings manager is work in progress, at the moment you can only change the library path and commands.
 Change the other settings manually by editing the configuration file.

 #### Exit Codes